Beef Jerky Variations

-- Dip each piece of meat individually into the bowl to ensure an even coating.
+- Drop each piece of beef into the marinade individually to ensure an even coating.

-- When ready to cook, drain off excess marinade and lightly pat meat dry with a paper towel.
+- When ready to cook, drain off excess marinade and lightly pat beef dry with a paper towel.

-- Lay strips out flat on the wire racks.
-The edges of the meat can touch, but the meat should not overlap or be folded in any way.
+- Lay strips out flat on Wolf dehydration kit wire racks.
+The edges of the beef can touch but should not overlap or be folded in any way.

-- Place the solid pan on rack position 1 to catch any drips.
+- Set oven racks at positions “2” and “4.”
+Place the dehydration kit wire racks in oven.
+Place the solid pan at rack position “1” to catch any drips.

-- After an hour, flip over the meat and rotate the racks.
+- After an hour, flip meat and rotate the racks.

-- Continue to cook until the meat develops a stiff, leathery texture.
-Thicker cuts of meat can take an additional 3-5 hours or longer to dehydrate.
+- Continue cooking until the meat develops a stiff, leathery texture, about 5–6 hours.
+Thicker cuts of meat can take an additional 3–5 hours to dehydrate.

-- Continue to flip and rotate the meat every 1-2 hours to ensure the jerky has a uniform texture.
+- Continue flipping and rotating meat every 1–2 hours to ensure the jerky has a uniform texture.